 Back to research groups

-The Bakkers group studies the genetics of cardiac development, regeneration and disease using the zebrafish model system.
+The Bakkers group studies the genetics of cardiac development, disease and regeneration using the zebrafish model system.

 Wide ranges of cardiac diseases are caused by genetic alterations, which affect normal cardiac development or function.
-We use the zebrafish model to identify genes and mechanisms that regulate normal heart development, function and regeneration, and that can contribute to cardiac diseases in humans.
-In addition, we model genetic cardiac diseases in zebrafish.
-The projects in the lab use a wide range of approaches including genetics, in vivo microscopy, tomo-seq and single-cell RNA-seq.
+We use the zebrafish model to identify genes and mechanisms that regulate normal heart development and function, and that can contribute to cardiac diseases in humans.
+In addition, we use the zebrafish model to identify novel mechanisms that drive cardiac regeneration as zebrafish have the natural capacity to regenerate their hearts after an injury.
+The projects in the lab use a wide range of approaches including genetics, in vivo and ex vivo microscopy, and single-cell transcriptomics and epigenomics.

 The circulatory system of vertebrates has various necessary functions throughout embryonic and adult life.
 A wide range of congenital and acquired human diseases are associated with pathological conditions in heart formation.
 Since the signalling mechanisms affected in these diseases are the same mechanisms that occur during embryonic heart development, their study is a subject of great interest and relevance.
 The zebrafish offers several distinct advantages as a genetic and embryological model system for these studies.
 Their external fertilization, rapid development and optical clarity makes them very suitable for studying important cellular processes during embryonic development.
 We have several research topics including left-right pattering, cardiac laterality and development and function of the cardiac conduction system.